Mr. / Ms. Sulfur™ Club

 Mr. "Sulfur" 2018

 Elmo is the President and Senior Process Consultant at Nasato Consulting Ltd. specializing in sulphur recovery, amine treating and sour water processing, including participating as lead instructor for Brimstone STS.
 He has over 30 years of experience in the sulphur recovery industry working for both Operating and Consulting/Technology companies.
 He graduated from the University of Waterloo, Ontario, Canada with a B.Sc.
-Chemical Engineering in 1987 with an option in Management Science.
+Chemical Engineering and is a registered Professional Engineer in Ontario, Canada.
 He currently serves on the Technical Advisory Committee for the Laurance Reid Gas Conditioning Conference, was on the Board of Directors for Alberta Sulphur Research (2007-2013) and moderates/presents at other conferences including the Brimstone Sulfur Recovery Symposium.
-He has been awarded six patents for SRU operation, oxygen enrichment and sulphur degassing technologies, has published 26 papers and has made over 40 presentations at conferences worldwide.
+He has been awarded six patents for SRU operation, oxygen enrichment and sulphur degassing technologies, has published 25 papers and has made over 40 presentations at conferences worldwide.
 Elmo and his wife Lynda have three children and ride in the Toronto, Canada area.

 Mr. "Sulfur" 2018